Gamut Gateway

 |---|---|

-| Environment-backed credential references | Raw customer secrets are not stored in Gamut tables and are not handed to Claw. |
+| Environment-backed credential references | Raw customer secrets are not stored in Gamut tables and are not handed directly to Claw. |

 | Endpoint and origin validation | Connector calls are restricted to approved endpoints and cannot escape to another origin. |